When Was (Is) the Great Tribulation?

 Was Jesus speaking of the entire globe as we know it today, or was He speaking of the world in which He and his contemporaries lived, that is, Judea?
 The word translated as “earth” here in Luke 21 is the Greek word “ge.”
 The online Blue Letter Bible interlinear gives several meanings for this word, including: (a) the inhabited earth, (b) country, land enclosed within fixed boundaries, a tract of land, territory, or region.
 As always, context and audience relevance determine how to interpret the Bible.
 Let’s take a look at another time we find this word in the immediate context of the Olivet Discourse:

-“That upon YOU may come all the righteous blood shed upon the EARTH [ge], from the blood of righteous Abel unto the blood of Zacharias.”
+“That upon YOU may come all the righteous blood shed upon the EARTH [ge], from the blood of righteous Abel unto the blood of Zacharias. . . .Truly I say to you, all these things will come upon this generation.”
 (Matthew 23:35)

 In this passage from Matthew 23, Jesus puts an astounding curse of judgment on the Jews of his day.
+This coming judgment is intimately related to the Tribulation.
 This is a clear reference to the Jewish people of the Old Covenant order, and not to all the people on the entire globe thousands of years later.
 Why would Jesus be so harsh on them?
-The context is clear—for their sins and failure to accept Him as Messiah.
+The context is clear—for their sins and failure to accept Him as Messiah (Matthew 223:29-39).

-These texts limit the extent of the Tribulation to the immediate region in Jesus’ day—not the whole globe as we think of it today.
+These texts limit the extent of the Tribulation to the immediate region in the first century—not the whole globe as we think of it today.

 If you think that the Great Tribulation is a global event thousands of years later, you are reading something into the text that is not there.
 But wait.
 Didn’t Jesus say it would be the worst tribulation ever (Matthew 24:21)?
 Wasn’t the holocaust worse?
 Jesus’ frequent use of hyperbole aside, in terms of Jewish history AND covenant, the events surrounding AD 70 were indeed, without exaggeration, the most horrific days ever to befall God’s people.